dreamcatcher-tech/network/Inbox/2024-04-09 1427 making the deploychain browseable.md

 System chain would be a blank repo with an io.json file that only allowed access to some particular pubkeys.

 Pierce would need to be signed so we know it comes from the users device.
+The keys would belong to the device, and would get rotated periodically.